Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Introduction

 As mentioned, the sentence labels used to merge the datasets are retrieved from Wikipedia.
-The corresponding increase in the volume of training data available is what drives the improvement in both zero-shot, and fully supervised performance to the point where both are significantly beyond the current state-of-the-art methods.
-Figure~\ref{Fig: similarity map.} provides a visualization of the benefit of sentence-valued class labels even when the classes themselves do not overlap.
-The block-diagonal nature of the similarity matrix for sentence label embeddings illustrates the fact that this approach better identifies semantic similarities between classes than using an embedding of a single word class label.
+The corresponding increase in the volume of training data available is what drives the improvement in both zero-shot and fully supervised performance to the point where both are significantly beyond the current state-of-the-art methods.
+Figure~\ref{Fig: similarity map.} shows the benefit of sentence-valued class labels even when the classes themselves do not overlap.
+The block-diagonal nature of the similarity matrix for sentence label embeddings illustrates the fact that this approach better identifies semantic similarities between classes than using an embedding of a single-word class label.
+Recent co-current work, Lseg~\cite{li2022languagedriven}, proposes to embed the CLIP~\cite{radford2021learning} model in their system to solve the zero-shot classes segmentation problem.
+Owing to the robust image feature from CLIP, they can achieve impressive performance on unseen labels.
+In contrast, we focus on not only the unseen categories segmentation problem but also zero-shot domain generalization.
+Therefore, we propose to leverage sentence embeddings to solve mix-data taxonomy, which can easily scale up the training data.
+We train the model on a larger dataset rather than improving the techniques used in Lseg.
+Our method is able to exploit diverse datasets in training, which generates state-of-the-art zero-shot and fully-supervised performance as a result.
+The resulting model boosts the performance of related applications such as depth estimation and instance segmentation.
+Our main contributions are thus as follows. \begin{itemize}